Neptune facts – orbit, physical overview, natural satellites, etc

 Additional facts about Neptune

-- Neptune is the windiest planet in our solar system, with wind speeds exceeding 1,200 miles per hour (2,000 km/hr) in some places.
+• Neptune is the windiest planet in our solar system, with wind speeds reaching over 1,200 miles per hour (2,000 km/h) in some regions.